jjcr1spy/crisp/README.md

 # Welcome to Crisp

 This marks the beginning of my solo compiler project.
 I will be documenting all my progress for anyone interested in following along.
 This project is a significant learning experience for me as I am fascinated by compilers and the abstraction they provide to programmers.
 The programming language (PL) will be a subset of the C programming language, with aspirations to develop a fully functioning front-end and middle-end compiler for the entire C programming language.
-Given an input .crisp file, the compiler will generate an assembly file for the target architecture, which can then be assembled into binary using the assembler specific to the target architecture.
+Given an input .crisp file, the compiler will generate a LLVM bitcode file .bc, which can then be compiled into native assembly for some target architecture using LLVM's backend compiler llc, which translates LLVM bitcode to a native code assembly file.
+From there, using gcc or any other compiler toolchain you can assemble the assembly file into an executable.

+Hooking up crisp to LLVM:
+- Clone repo and cd into llvm-project.
+- Install LLVM's in house linker lld.
+- Run command 'cmake -S llvm -B build -G "Unix Makefiles" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DLLVM_ENABLE_PROJECTS="lld" -DLLVM_USE_LINKER=lld -DCMAKE_BUILD_TYPE=Release '
+- cd into build and run command 'make' followed by 'make install' after.
+- Had to edit Makefile to deal with libs when linking.

 ## Front End Components